 Most often, seniors pay their retirement costs by relying on their savings or 401(k) retirement plans.
 Many of them choose to sell off their primary home and invest the money into an annuity so they can get paid regularly (almost as if they have a job) instead of sitting on a big pile of cash.

 Some other options to raise money for retirement living costs include taking out a reverse mortgage or selling off other assets, such as an expensive car, jewelry, or artwork.
+According to Harbor Life Settlements, you can even look into selling assets like your life insurance policy through a life or viatical settlement to help cover retirement costs.

 If seniors don’t own any assets to pay for their senior housing, they may be eligible to get financial aid towards their retirement living from the Medicaid program.
 In some cases, Medicaid can cover all of their living bills, so it’s a great option for low-income seniors to look into.